javatlacati/ryz/README.md

 `test-samples` : Contains samples of the language.

+`resources` : Support file as logging configuration `lib` : 3rd party libraries and their licences `LICENSE.txt`: Ryz license
+`README.[txt|md]`: This file
+`build.xml` : Ant build file

-If test source file name ends in `Spec.ryz` it will be loaded by the testing framework, compiled and "asserted" against the specification defined in the file header.
+If a test source file name ends in `Spec.ryz` it will be loaded by the testing framework, compiled and "asserted" against the specification defined in the file header.